Follow his sculptures’ journey to their new homeFollow his sculptures’ journey to their new home

-Nek Chand was a self-taught Indian artist who died at the age of 90 in June of 2015.
-In tribute to Chand, the Rubin Museum of Art is now displaying two of his Fantasy Garden sculptures in the lobby.
+Nek Chand was a self-taught Indian artist who died at the age of 90 in 2015.
+In tribute to Chand, the Rubin Museum of Art displayed two of his Fantasy Garden sculptures in the lobby.

-Ten of Chand’s dynamic sculptures were donated to the Rubin Museum of Art in 2014 and were originally created for a site specific installation at the National Children’s Museum in Maryland in 1984.
-Unlike many of our Tibetan and Nepalese bronze sculptures, these pieces were created to exist outdoors in a public space or “Fantasy Garden” amongst many other representations of figures and animals.
-They were originally installed outside by Chand and a team of volunteers in a setting that would have been like a mini version of his famous Rock Garden in Chandigarh, India containing over two thousand figures and animals.
+Ten of Chand’s dynamic sculptures were donated to the Rubin Museum of Art in 2014 and were originally created for a site-specific installation at the National Children’s Museum in Maryland in 1984.
+Unlike many of our Tibetan and Nepalese bronze sculptures, these pieces were created to exist outdoors in a public space or “Fantasy Garden” among many other representations of figures and animals.
+They were originally installed outside by Chand and a team of volunteers in a setting that would have been like a mini version of his famous Rock Garden in Chandigarh, India, containing over two thousand figures and animals.

 Final packing: figures happily rehoused and integrated on pallets racks at the Rubin’s off-site storage facility.